pilcrowonpaper/copenhagen/pages/oauth.md

 ## OpenID Connect (OIDC)

 [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) is a widely used protocol built on top of OAuth 2.0.
 An important addition to OAuth is that the identity provider returns an ID token alongside the access token.
 An ID token is a [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519) that includes user data.
-It will always include a user ID in the `sub` field.
+It will always include a unique identifier for the user in the `sub` field.

 ```
 {